 The Government is providing each household 2 washable masks.
 The so-called "Abenomasks" arrived in the post on 2 May.

 Some 170 masks in stock at home.
-Two weeks ago, masks were hard to find and now they are abundant.
+By the end of April, masks were hard to find and now they are abundant.

 Week 19 (4 - 8 May)